The Linear Algebra Mapping Problem. Current state of linear algebra languages and libraries: The Linear Algebra Mapping Problem

 \subsection{Complexity of LAMP}

-Any variant of LAMP that makes it possible to have common subexpressions is at least NP-complete.
+As evinced by the large number of languages and libraries that solve LAMP, finding a potentially suboptimal solution is easy.
+However, as we show in this section, finding the optimal solution is difficult for many variants of LAMP.
+Specifically, any variant of LAMP that makes it possible to have common subexpressions is at least NP-complete.
 Our proof hinges on the NP-completeness of the Optimal Common Subexpression Elimination problem (OCSE), since the optimal solution of LAMP requires the solution of OCSE.

 \begin{definition}[Optimal Common Subexpression Elimination] Let $D$ be a set, $\bullet: D \times D \rightarrow D$ be an associative-commutative operator, and $A$ a finite set of variables over $D$.
 Consider (i) a collection of equations $x_k = a_1 \bullet \ldots \bullet a_l$, with $a_1, \ldots, a_l \in A$, and $k = 1,\ldots,n$, where each variable appears at most once per equation, and (ii) a positive integer $\Omega$.
 Is it possible to find a sequence of assignments $u_i = s_i \bullet t_i$, with $i = 1,\ldots,\omega$ and $\omega \leq \Omega$, where $s_i$ and $t_i$ are either an element of $A$ or $u_j$ with $j < i$, such that for all $k$ there exists a $u_i$ which equals $x_k$? \end{definition} Intuitively, given a set of assignments that contain common subexpressions, the problem consists in computing the assignments with as few operations as possible.
 An instance of OCSE (left) and its solution (right) are given below: